qrti/tosh/README.md

 `$sudo nano /boot/config.txt`
 dtparam=spi=on

-the following setings are for SainSmart and WaveShare 480 x 320 displays, depending on your device values may differ
+the following settings are for SainSmart and WaveShare 480 x 320 displays, depending on your device values may differ

 first check the modules.conf, it should look something like this
 `$sudo nano /etc/modules-load.d/modules.conf`